-On your first visit to a doctor, the doctor will confirm whether you are having a baby and also give you the due date.
+On your first prenatal check-up, the doctor will confirm whether you are pregnant and give you the due date.
 You might also see tiny Your Child moving on an ultrasound.
-If you are older than 35 years, the doctor might recommend some tests.
+If you are older than 35 years old, the doctor might recommend some tests.

 What to expect:

 - You’ll get a thorough physical examination, including pelvic exams, breast exams, blood pressure check, weight check, urine test, and blood test.

 - You’ll be asked a lot of questions about your personal and family medical history.

 - What prescription medicines are safe to take?